 These items are available for rent through Collegiate Concepts, Inc. (Bed lofts are only available if you live in Redwood, Sunset or Cypress.)
 Contact them at 1-888-929-0806 or www.collegefridge.com to arrange for this service.
 If you would like your bed lofted but live in the Canyon or College Creek, please call our Housing Office at 1.707.826.3451 to request this service.
 Sorry, beds in Creekview cannot be lofted.
 Beds in the Campus Apartment double rooms are already lofted.
 Lofts cannot be ordered for triple rooms in any area, as most are already lofted.

 You may wish to ship items in advance such as trunks, luggage, boxes, and bicycles (UPS delivers directly to the Jolly Giant Commons).
 You may do so by addressing them to your address listed in the room assignment email.
-We do ask that you wait to ship the items until August 1, when we are able to aside additional storage for packages to arrive for opening.
+We do ask that you wait to ship the items until August 1 for fall and January 1 for spring, when we are able to aside additional storage for packages to arrive for opening.

 We highly encourage new Humboldt students, especially freshmen, not to bring a car to HSU for their first year.
 Zipcar for Universities is now at HSU!
 For more information visit http://www.zipcar.com/humboldtstate/ .
 There is also subsidized local bus service, weekend special shuttle service to Eureka from the residence halls and downtown Arcata is a short 15 minute walk away from campus.